Inter-Research > ECI Prize

 Quotation of the Jury (Chairman: Andrew Hector, Oxford, UK)

 Professor William ('Bill') J. Sutherland is one of the world's leading conservation scientists.
 His research spans over 40 years, initially focussing on behavioural and population ecology.
 This was the platform for emerging at the forefront of predicting the impacts of environmental change and developing novel approaches for integrating science and policy, thereby having significant impact on global conservation efforts.
-His “horizon-scanning” exercises have shaped environmental research priorities and ensured that emerging global conservation concerns are identified and speedily addressed.
+His 'horizon-scanning' exercises have shaped environmental research priorities and ensured that emerging global conservation concerns are identified and speedily addressed.
 Through an astonishing concerted effort, Bill and team have collated and summarised the evidence for the effectiveness of thousands of conservation interventions, transforming practice.
-He has regularly advised government and conservation organisations and serving on advisory committees for bodies including Natural England and The National Trust.
-Bill Sutherland holds the Miriam Rothschild Chair in Conservation Biology in the Department of Zoology at Cambridge, is a Professorial Fellow in St Catharine’s College, running its Biosecurity Research Initiative.
+He has regularly advised government and conservation organisations and served on advisory committees for bodies including Natural England and The National Trust.
+Bill Sutherland holds the Miriam Rothschild Chair in Conservation Biology in the Department of Zoology at Cambridge, and is a Professorial Fellow in St Catharine’s College, running its Biosecurity Research Initiative.
 He was integral to the Cambridge Conservation Initiative.
 He served as President of the British Ecological Society.
 His research and leadership have been recognised through several awards, most recently as Commander of the British Empire in 2021.
 Due to his excellent research and superb service to biological conservation, the ECI Jury deems Bill Sutherland a much-deserved recipient of the Ecology Institute Prize.

 Nils Christian Stenseth (University of Oslo, Oslo, Norway) ECI Prize winner 2019 in marine ecology